 Here are some tips for tenants and landlords regarding rental deposits in South Africa:

-• Landlords should conduct a thorough inspection of the property before and after the tenancy and keep a record of any damages.
+- Landlords should conduct joint inspections of the property at the start and end of the tenancy and keep a record of any damages.

 By following these tips and understanding the legal requirements, tenants and landlords can ensure a smooth and hassle-free rental experience in South Africa.